 Some time back, John Ferguson, the owner of Domestic Diesel in Chino, California, was approached by a long-time customer looking to unload a well-used 7.3L-powered Ford pickup from his work fleet.
-The clock showed a hard-earned half a million miles, hardly ideal under typical circumstance but it was the service performed by Domestic Diesel over the years that had helped get it there.
+The clock showed a hard-earned half a million miles, hardly ideal under typical circumstances but it was the service performed by Domestic Diesel over the years that had helped get it there.
 The service history and the relatively low asking price presented Ferguson with an offer too good to turn down and in no time Domestic had a new but seriously worn-out shop truck.
 The most obvious issue was undoubtedly going to be the high-mileage motor and trans but at least it was a case of better the devil you know than the devil you don’t.
 Its potential was abundant and thus, a project was born.

-When we heard about this 7.3L engine rebuilt project, we jumped at the chance to provide a detailed look at what it takes to do a better-than-new rebuild on a diesel engine.
+When we heard about this 7.3L Ford engine rebuild project, we jumped at the chance to provide a detailed look at what it takes to do a better-than-new rebuild on a diesel engine.
 After all, how often does anyone get the chance to see the bare bones of these motors, motors that, more often than not, last longer than most cars?

 John’s crew began, of course, by removing the engine from the truck before stripping it down to the heads to ship off for a rebuild.
 For those in the know, this is called a long-block, as heads are included in the package.
 The well-worn powerplant was then sent off to L&R Automotive in Santa Fe Springs, California, for a complete rebuild.